leafwind/create-python-app/README.md

 # Building package of your app

-This repo includes a `setup.py` script for you to build a package.
+This repo includes a `setup.py` script for others to install your app by Github URL.

 # How to use the built package?